dziermanfelix/zierfx/AUTH_SETUP.md

 ### To Change Admin Credentials

+**Option 1: Using seed script (local development)**

 1. Update `ADMIN_USER` and `ADMIN_PASS` in your `.env` file
 2. Run: `npm run seed`

 Note: The seed script will skip creation if the user already exists.

+**Option 2: Using ensure-admin script (recommended for production)**

+1. Set `ADMIN_USER` and `ADMIN_PASS` in your environment
+2. Run: `npm run ensure-admin`

+The ensure-admin script will update the password if the user already exists, making it ideal for password updates in production.
+See [scripts/README.md](./scripts/README.md) for more details.

 ## Environment Variables